TrendingTechnology/musicfy/README.md

-# fdb
+# Musicfy

-A new Flutter project.
+A complete music player built with flutter

 ## Getting Started